ecks0/knobs/README.md

                                  │
                                  └ argument group separator
 ```
-All argument groups are parsed, and device IDs verified, before values are
+All argument groups are parsed and device IDs verified before values are
 written.
 Any i/o error will cause an immediate exit with error status.

 Most values can be displayed as a non-root user, but setting values